 5.2.1 Creating a historical database to track differences between production and reference samples over periods in which different test methods were used to measure the difference,

 5.2.2 Comparing the relative sensitivities of different user groups and consumer segments,

 5.2.3 Comparing trained panels that use different measuring techniques,

 5.2.4 Comparing the relative sensitivities of consumers versus trained panels,

 5.2.5 Comparing different methods of consumer testing (for example, CLT versus HUT, preference versus hedonic scales, etc.), and

 5.2.6 Comparing different discrimination test methods.

 1.1 This practice describes procedures to estimate Thurstonian discriminal distances (that is, d' values) from data obtained on two samples.
-Procedures are presented for four forced-choice methods (that is, the triangle, the duo-trio, the 3-alternative-forced-choice (or 3-AFC) and the 2-AFC (also called the directional difference test)), the A/Not-A method, the Same-Different method and for data obtained from ordered category scales.
+Procedures are presented for four forced-choice methods (that is, the triangle, the Duo-Trio, the 3-alternative-forced-choice (or 3-AFC) and the 2-AFC (also called the directional difference test)), the A/Not-A method, the Same-Different method, and for data obtained from ordered category scales.
 Procedures for estimating the variance of d' are also presented.
 Thus, confidence intervals and statistical tests can be calculated for d'.

-1.2 The procedures in this document pertain only to the unidimensional, equal-variance model.
-Other, more complicated Thurstonian models, involving multiple dimensions and unequal variances exist but are not addressed in this standard.
+1.2 The procedures in this practice pertain only to the unidimensional, equal-variance model.
+Other, more complicated Thurstonian models, involving multiple dimensions and unequal variances exist but are not addressed in this practice.
 The procedure for forced-choice methods is limited to dichotomous responses.
 The procedure for the A/Not-A method assumes equal sample sizes for the two samples.
 The procedure for the Same-Different method assumes equal sample sizes for the matched and unmatched pairs of samples.
 For all methods, only unreplicated tests are considered.
 (Tests in which each assessor performs multiple (that is, replicated) evaluations require different analyses.)

 1.4 In theory, the Thurstonian δ does not depend on the method used to measure the difference between two samples.
 As such, δ provides a common scale of measure for comparing samples measured under a variety of test conditions.
 For example, Thurstonian scaling can be used to compare products measured under different test conditions, to compare panels (trained, consumer or both) that have evaluated the same samples (using the same or different test methods) and to compare test methods on their ability to discriminate samples that exhibit a fixed sensory difference.

-1.5 This standard may involve hazardous materials, operations and equipment.
-This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.